+Highlights

+IFRS page 2 page 3 Crossword

+A Closer Look

+materiality judgments

+recommendations for the 2017

+Events and FAQ page 15

+Editors-in-Chief:

+Michel Barbet-Massin, Edouard Fossat, Isabelle

+Columnists:

+Edouard Fossat, Isabelle Grauer-Gaynor, Vincent

+Contact us:

+92 075 - La Défense - France Tel: 01 49 97 60 00

+Editorial

-Highlights Editorial IFRS page 2 Europe page 3 The IASB has put some IFRS 9, with an amendr symmetric prepayment c Crossword page 5 A Closer Look the Basis for Conclusions provisions on the modif The IASB's guidance on making materiality judgments page 6 that remains is for the E endorsement of the ame What are ESMA's and the AMF's recommendations for the 2017 do not have to switch a and 2019! year-end? page 10 Events and FAQ page 15 In France and in Europe again seen the regulator preparation of the 2017 a Editors-in-Chief: Michel Barbet-Massin, Edouard Fossat, Grauer-Gaynor the topic of one of this m The other study concerns of financial statements: judgments, the subject o Columnists: was published last Septer Edouard Fossat, Isabelle Grauer-Gayno Guillard, Carole Masson, Florence Mich Taghia and Arnaud Verchère Stop press : IFRS 16 on L on Revenue and the of IFRS 9 for insurers Contact us: 9 November 2017.
-Mazars Lucilla Aymon lucilla.aymon@mazars.ch Enjoy your reading!
-Tel: +41 79 906 49 67 Denise Wipf denise.wipf@mazars.ch Edouard Fossat Tel: +41 44 384 93 75 S Study Survey Ex pert opinion Overview rial as put some last-minute finishing touches to h an amendment on debt instruments with prepayment options and with the inclusion (in or Conclusions) of its analysis of the standard's on the modification of financial liabilities.
-All ns is for the European Union to accelerate the nt of the amendment so that European entities e to switch accounting policies between 2018 nd in Europe, the month of October has once the regulators issue recommendations for the of the 2017 accounts under IFRS.
-Their advice is one of this month's two 'A Closer Look' studies. udy concerns another aspect of the preparation statements: guidance on making materiality the subject of an IASB Practice statement which ed last September.
+The IASB has put some last-minute finishing touches to IFRS 9, with an amendment on debt instruments with symmetric prepayment options and with the inclusion (in the Basis for Conclusions) of its analysis of the standard's provisions on the modification of financial liabilities.
+All that remains is for the European Union to accelerate the endorsement of the amendment so that European entities do not have to switch accounting policies between 2018 and 2019!

+In France and in Europe, the month of October has once again seen the regulators issue recommendations for the preparation of the 2017 accounts under IFRS.
+Their advice is the topic of one of this month's two 'A Closer Look' studies.
+The other study concerns another aspect of the preparation of financial statements: guidance on making materiality judgments, the subject of an IASB Practice statement which was published last September.

-IFRS 16 on Leases, the clarifications to IFRS 15 e and the option for deferred application or insurers were endorsed by the EU on r 2017.
+Stop press: IFRS 16 on Leases, the clarifications to IFRS 15 on Revenue and the option for deferred application of IFRS 9 for insurers were endorsed by the EU on 9 November 2017.